Anello-Photonics/docs-A1/getting_started.rst

 ---------------------------------

 The Anello Python Program runs on modern PC, MAC, and Ubuntu based computing systems.
-A full introduction to the Anello Python Program is provided in Section 2 of this Manual.
+A full introduction to the Anello Python Program is provided in other sections of this Manual.
 The Anello Python Program is open-source licensed (BSD license) and directly downloaded from Anello’s public GitHub repository.

 Before getting started, first ensure that your computing platform has Python installed.
 Python version 3